zanata/drupal_dev_environment/README.md

 ```
 scripts/install-and-run-drupal
 ```
+*Note: Installation on RHEL6 will require a Red Hat Network Subscription, to acquire the necessary packages*

 This script installs the Drupal management tool "drush", then uses it to set up a Drupal install, start the Drupal server and add all the modules needed by